Lecture Notes in Cosmology: The Boltzmann equation

-$\bullet$ In the last line, we have a balance: the more particle 3 and 4 we have, the more they react and produce particles 1 and 2.
+$\bullet$ In the last line, we have a balance: the more particles 3 and 4 we have, the more they react and produce particles 1 and 2.
 And vice-versa.
-Since our reference particle is the 1, we have the combination $f_3f_4 - f_1f_2$.
+Since our reference particle is 1, we have the combination $f_3f_4 - f_1f_2$.

-$\bullet$ Finally, the contributions of the type $1 + f$ and $1 - f$ are called Bose enhancement and Pauli blocking, respectively.
-They represent the fact that it is easier to produce a boson rather than a fermion because, due to Pauli exclusion principle, there are more states available to the former than to the latter.
+$\bullet$ Finally, the contributions of the types $1 + f$ and $1 - f$ are referred to as Bose enhancement and Pauli blocking, respectively.
+They represent the fact that it is easier to produce a boson rather than a fermion because, due to the Pauli exclusion principle, there are more states available to the former than to the latter.